artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 - Reduce timeout for changing "Pending" recurring contributions to "Failed" from 24 hours to 0.66 hours.
 See [issue #76](https://github.com/artfulrobot/uk.artfulrobot.civicrm.gocardless/issues/76) You can still override this as a parameter, should you wish.

 - developers: fixed problem getting and setting the processor ID in import script.
 Thanks @jmdh for this.
 Also, there's been a massive refactor of the import script.

+- Use `supplemental_address_1` and 2 when prefilling GC address fields.
+Thanks @TomCranshaw

+- Implement new doCancelRecurring and support payment propertyBag, needed in recent core versions.
+Thanks @mattwire

+- Exclude guzzle dependency of the GoCardless library: CiviCRM core already provides guzzle 6, so this extension bringing it in as well is not needed or helpful.

 ### 1.9.2